 "While many

 17-year-olds

 are looking

 forward to A

 Levels, others

 are terrified

 about

 entering the

 adult world."

-This much we know: resilience is an innate human capacity.
-It can be learned and developed in anyone.
 All people have the ability to develop the skills that will put them on the path to resilience and ultimately lead to success.